A Solution: Hack the SDGs... with Sandpits.

 The Sandpit is an immersive, intensive and interactive workshop that brings together people from different disciplines and domains around a complex question.
-Each event produces 3-5 actionable, investible, investment ideas that offer new perspectives and solutions to each one of the development goals.
+Each event produces 5-7 actionable, investible, investment ideas that offer new perspectives and solutions to addressing the development goals.

-Sandpits offer a super-efficient and inventive way to deliver new and actionable ideas by:
+Sandpits are a super-efficient and inventive way to deliver new and actionable ideas by:

 - convening people with very different perspectives and experiences for the first time